Echandler123/PFT-Terminal/README.md

 Persistence: File I/O with serialization/deserialization of transactions.

 Features:
-  Crud-based operations (Create, Read, Update [not included], Delete) Input validation (dates, types, amounts) dynamic rendering of transactions persistent storage across sessions
+  Crud-based operations (Create, Read, Update [not included], Delete), Input validation (dates, types, amounts),
+  Dynamic rendering of transactions, persistent storage across sessions

 *Was not created on September 9th; it is a downloaded branch of one of my private repos that I was using originally.